What is the term for the body's ability to maintain a stable internal environment?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

 The term that describes the body's ability to maintain a stable internal environment is homeostasis.
-Homeostasis is a fundamental concept in biology and physiology that refers to the processes that living organisms use to regulate their internal environment, such as temperature, pH levels, and the concentration of various substances.
-This regulation is crucial for the proper functioning of cells and overall health.
+This concept refers to the various processes and mechanisms that organisms use to regulate their internal conditions, such as temperature, pH, and electrolyte balance, despite changes in external conditions.
+Homeostasis is crucial for the survival of organisms, as it ensures that key functions and biochemical processes continue to operate effectively.

 Subscribe